Hilbert-Poincar\'e series of matroid Chow rings and intersection cohomology: The Chow ring and the augmented Chow ring

 \begin{proof} As mentioned before, one can construct the augmented Chow ring of $\mathcal{L}(\M)$ by considering the lattice of flats of the free coextension of $\M$ and taking a suitable building set on it; this allows one to use the Gr\"obner basis of Feichtner and Yuzvinsky.
 This computation was carried out by Mastroeni and McCullough in \cite[Section~5.1]{mastroeni-mccullough}.
 In particular, the basis they construct in \cite[Corollary~5.4]{mastroeni-mccullough} immediately yields our claimed formula.
 Alternatively, see \cite[Lemma~7.8]{stellahedral} or \cite[Corollary~3.12]{liao}. \end{proof}

 We point out that although the formulas of Propositions \ref{prop:hilbert-chow} and \ref{prop:hilbert-augmented-chow} can be used to compute the Hilbert series of (augmented) Chow rings of small matroids, a drawback that they have is that they require iterating over all the chains of flats in the matroid.
 The total number of chains of flats of a matroid on $n$ elements can be as large as $\frac{2n!}{\log_2(n)}$ (see sequence \hyperlink{https://oeis.org/A000670}{A000670} in the OEIS \cite{oeis}), so this approach is also considerably slow even for relatively small values of $n$.
-Later, in Section~\ref{subsec:valuations}, we will deduce a significantly faster way of computing these polynomials for a large class of matroids, via the theory of valuations of matroid polytopes.

 It is of interest to produce alternative or more conceptual ways of computing both $\uH_{\M}(x)$ and $\H_{\M}(x)$.
 A remarkable connection between these two invariants that can be used to compute one in terms of the other is given by the following result, which is also the first step towards proving Theorem~\ref{thm:main-recursion-defi-H-and-uH}.